ray-project/ray/doc/source/serve/multi-app.md

 (serve-multi-application)=
 # Deploy Multiple Applications

-In Ray 2.4+, deploying multiple independent Serve applications is supported.
+Ray 2.4+ supports deploying multiple independent Serve applications.
 This user guide walks through how to generate a multi-application config file and deploy it using the Serve CLI, and monitor your applications using the CLI and the Ray Serve dashboard.

 ## Context
 ### Background